Emitting vocal vibrations coast to coast on Friday.

 And they say that this logo is more accurate than we thought.

-Obama even raked in more cash from Bain Capital, which Mitt Romney founded than Romney did.
+Obama even raked in more cash from Bain Capital, which Mitt Romney founded, than Romney did.

-Despite despite frosty relations with the Titans of Wall Street, President Obama has still managed to raise far more money this year from the financial and banking sector than Mitt Romney or any other Republican presidential candidate, according to fundraising data.
+Despite frosty relations with the Titans of Wall Street, President Obama has still managed to raise far more money this year from the financial and banking sector than Mitt Romney or any other Republican presidential candidate, according to fundraising data.

-Obama has brought in more money from employees of banks, hedge funds, and other financial service companies than all the other GOP candidates combined.
+As a result, Obama has brought in more money from employees of banks, hedge funds, and other financial service companies than all the other GOP candidates combined.

 And by the way, this is also according to a Washington Post analysis of contribution data.